BREASTHOOKS AND SHEER CLAMP INSTALL

 Burnett’s two breasthooks, ready to receive the sheer clamps and strengthen the bow of the boat.

 The sheer clamps are a lamination of two pieces of wood instead of one solid piece because a solid piece would not have been flexible enough to bend into the curve we needed.
 One can make a thicker piece more flexible by steaming it, but a piece of wood loses some of its strength when steam-bent.
-All else the same, our 1 ½” by 2 ½” laminated sheer clamps are stronger than a steam-bent sheer clamp of the same size and, not having needed to build a 40’ steam box, were easier to construct.
+All else the same, our 1 ½” by 2 ½” laminated sheer clamps are stronger than a steam-bent sheer clamp of the same size and, not needing to build a 40’ steam box, were easier to construct.

 Dry-fitting a shear clamp to check that everything is as it should be prior to getting things covered in glue.